Economic and Political Overview

 Executive Power

-The President is the head of the State and also the Commander-in-chief of the army.
-He can propose constitutional amendments, appoint and revoke the government, dissolve the parliament and call for referendum when he wants.
-The Prime Minister is the head of the government.
-He and the Council of Ministers are appointed by the President.
+The President of Kazakhstan is the head of state and the Commander-in-Chief of the Armed Forces.
+He can propose constitutional amendments, appoint the Prime Minister (with parliamentary approval), and dissolve the lower house of parliament under specific conditions.
+He may also call for a referendum following legal procedures.
+The Prime Minister is the head of government and, along with the Council of Ministers, is appointed with presidential approval.

 Legislative Power